Adaptogenic Mushrooms Are The Latest Wellness Craze You Need To Know About

 The American wellness industry is mad for mushrooms.
-If the late 2010s were all about CBD for anxiety, the early 2020s, with the pandemic-driven popularity of holistic health, have brought tradition-heavy fungi to the forefront.
-In the last three years, companies have launched lines of beverages and sweet treats galore loaded with reishi, lion’s mane, and other so-called adaptogenic mushrooms.
+If the late 2010s were all about CBD for anxiety, the early 2020s have brought tradition-heavy fungi to the forefront.
+In the last four years, companies have launched lines of beverages and sweet treats galore loaded with reishi, lion’s mane, and other so-called adaptogenic mushrooms.

 The scientific literature on adaptogenic mushrooms isn’t extensive, but it is promising for certain species at certain doses.
 A series of studies conducted in labs and in mice have identified more than a dozen species of mushrooms with some type of anti-inflammatory components that can assist the immune system in a variety of ways.
 Occasionally, these effects have been demonstrated in humans.
 A 2009 study in Norway, for instance, found that regularly taking an extract containing almond mushroom and lion’s mane mushroom for 12 days lowered levels of certain proinflammatory proteins in the blood by more than 50%.

 Research also points to other potential benefits we may someday be able to harness.
 Powdered lion’s mane was found in a 2019 study to be associated with markedly higher performance on cognitive tasks in a small group of older adults.
 Its bioactive properties make it a focus of ongoing research on combating neurodegenerative diseases such as Alzheimer’s.

 But for the most part, clinical data lags behind.
 Although chemical tests suggest that some mushrooms may be helpful for digestive issues, for instance, this and many other potential benefits of adaptogenic mushrooms remain more plausible than probable, or more probable than certain.
 So don’t expect to be picking up mushrooms at the pharmacy anytime soon.